 While becoming fluent might not happen overnight, learning basic phrases or taking crash courses in the local language helps you with everyday interactions.
 And it also shows respect for the culture of your new home.

-To get around, embrace the public transportation system and local services in your city.
-This not only aids in navigation but also provides you with insights into daily routines and the lifestyles of the locals.
+To get around, embrace the public transport system and local services in your city.
+This not only aids in navigation but also provides you with insights into daily routines and the local lifestyle.

 Enroll in workshops or classes focusing on local arts, crafts, cooking, or dance.
 These immersive experiences offer practical insights into cultural practices and skills.
 And they’re a lot of fun!